Wangi Wangi

 Table Chart PROFILE FAQ

-Health performance in Wangi Wangi is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Wangi Wangi is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Frequently Asked Questions - Health